 With an easy method (no squeezing zucchini required!) and super moist results, these healthy Zucchini Muffins are a yummy breakfast or snack (that you’ll enjoy, too!).
 They happen to be vegan, and they store well for days.

-We almost always have a batch of muffins in the rotation since they make such easy meal and snack components.
+We almost always have a batch of toddler muffins in the rotation since they make such easy meal and snack components.
 My kids love these vegan Zucchini Muffins.
 My favorite part about them is that you don’t have to grate the zucchini and squeeze it dry like you usually do for zucchini bread usually.
 The method is much easier than you might expect!

-These healthy muffins are made without eggs and dairy—so they’re vegan—which makes them great if you are out of eggs or milk or if your kids have food allergies.
+These healthy muffins for kids are made without eggs and dairy—so they’re vegan—which makes them great if you are out of eggs or milk or if your kids have food allergies.
 They’re one of our favorite muffin recipes, especially since they’re super moist and don’t need any special ingredients.
 And, of course, they taste delicious.

 These are perfect for summer when there is a load of zucchini at farmer’s markets and in gardens, or any other time of year when you pick some up at the store.